gzoller/gitflow-packager/README.md

 If you are building Docker images with sbt-native-packager then the Docker images created will follow a similar convention, as shown.

+## Use

+Include it in your projects by adding the following to your project's plugins.sbt file:

+    addSbtPlugin("co.blocke" % "gitflow-packager" % "1.0.0")

+Remember *not* to define the version setting in your project!
+This plugin will do that for you.
+When you want to cut a labeled release, do that with git-flow (or hubflow) and the plugin will key off that version:

+    $ git hf release start 1.2